TrendingTechnology/mariocodes.github.io/_posts/projects/java/frameworks/2019-03-26-spring-in-action.md

 * `@ComponentScan` It lets you use another annotations such as `@Component` to declare Beans

 ## Web requests
+The basic structure is an application which will be started with the embedded tomcat.
+A controller marked with `@Controller` tag and a `@GetMapping("/")` tag, which returns the name of the _Thymeleaf_ view to give to the browser.

 Controller class.
 It handles HTTP Requests and either gives it to a view to return HTML or writes data directly to the body (RESTful)

 ~~~java